sapphirecat/fedora-pack/README.md

 1. **fedora2ova** which converts the _raw_ disk image to an OVA for Packer.
 2. **make-provisioner** which creates a shell provisioner from a tree of files.

-## A Word of Caution

-I abandoned using Fedora Cloud as it would frequently corrupt its disk on shutdown of a local VM.
-I don’t exercise `fedora2ova` nor the Fedora system code in `make-provisioner` myself anymore.

 # fedora2ova example